 The Hunger Games Suzanne Collins

 In the ruins of North America lies the nation of Panem, a shining Capitol surrounded by twelve districts.
 The Capitol keeps the districts in line by forcing each to send two teens to the annual Hunger Games, a fight to the death on live TV.
 16-year-old Katniss regards it as a death sentence when she has to represent her district in the Games.
-But survival, for her, is second nature.
-Without really meaning to, she becomes a contender.
-But if she is to win, she will have to make choices that weigh survival against humanity and life against love.
+But without really meaning to, she becomes a contender.
+If she is to win, she will have to make choices that weigh survival against humanity and life against love.
 (Sequels: Catching Fire and Mockingjay)

 The Chocolate War Robert Cormier